mooorkey/terminal-app/README.md

 - We avoided many corner cases by having our navigation through the TTY-Prompt.
 One challenge using this gem was to format our data for the prompt, and also getting the correct data we want back from the menu (such as changing a string to a symbol, to update our availability hash).
 However, using this meant that we could avoid a user inputting an invalid option.

 - There was the possibility of the user selecting "view booking" if a booking hadn't been booked in yet.
 We set the status of a booking to nil inside the cat class when it is initialized so that we could create an if statement around if there was a booking or not.
 This way, if the user tries to view a booking that doesn't exist, they will see a friendly error message.

+- At the moment if you select the days out of order, it will display them out of order in the booking.
+The user can also miss a day (for instance, books into a Monday, then Wednesday).
+A future extension could be to make it so that the user can only book into consecutive days, by implementing a "start date" and "end date" for the booking.

 #### Future Extensions